-The family of Richter (Judge) that was founded by Reb Meir Richter, the family of Prawda (Truth) that was founded by Reb Moshe Prawda, and the family of Frajdman (Man of Peace) that was founded by Reb Pineh Frajdman .
+The family of Richter (Judge) that was founded by Reb Meir Richter, the family of Prawda (Truth) that was founded by Reb Moshe Prawda, and the family of Frydman (Man of Peace) that was founded by Reb Pineh Frydman .

 People said that in this community, the adage of our fathers is fulfilled: On judgement, on truth, and on peace.